-The ’s top cyberwarrior says that the risks the U.S. faces are growing faster than the country’s progress in creating the offensive and defensive tools and rules of engagement to defend cyberspace.
+The Pentagon’s top cyberwarrior says that the risks the U.S. faces are growing faster than the country’s progress in creating the offensive and defensive tools and rules of engagement to defend cyberspace.

-“Our work and actions are affected by threats well outside the Defense Department’s networks,” U.S. Army Gen. Keith Alexander, chief of U.S. Cyber Command, told the House Armed Services Committee on March 20.
+“Our work and actions are affected by threats well outside the’s networks,” U.S. Army Gen. Keith Alexander, chief of U.S. Cyber Command, told the House Armed Services Committee on March 20.
 “What concerns us is the shift from disruptive to destructive attacks.
 Attacks that can destroy equipment are on the horizon.”

 There is a laundry list of strategic concerns, he declares.
 Cyberspace is becoming more dangerous, and theoretical threats have become real threats that are being deployed by some governments against rival states.
 Moreover, cybercrime is changing as sophisticated criminals shift from the “botnet” approach to stealthier, targeted theft of sensitive data they can sell.

 “We’ve seen digital certificate issuers hit and a penetration of the internal network that stored RSA authentication certifications,” Alexander says.
 “That has led to at least one defense contractor being victimized by counterfeit credentials.
 [On a larger scale,] several nations have turned their cyber-resources and power against us and foreign businesses that manage critical infrastructure in this country.”

 He named several critical tasks that need acceleration: development of a cyber-force for the future and a defensible cyber-architecture, obtaining the correct legal authorities to operate, improving teamwork among government agencies and creating a concept for operating in cyberspace.